Improving the efficiency of payment processing

 How Check 21 impacted your business

 Check 21 did not require you change your practices regarding writing, accepting or depositing checks.
-What it did was provide opportunities to streamline some of these processes.
+What it did is provide opportunities to streamline some of these processes.

 - Substitute checks: When you request copies of your checks, or view them online, you will start to see substitute checks or copies of substitute checks.
 A substitute check is the legal equivalent of an original, paper check.
 When you view your check images, you will see original and substitute check images.
 As more banks integrate substitute checks into their processes, they will become more common.